IlariaPilo/new-hashing-benchmark/README.md

 - _point80\_20_ : the _point_ experiment using the 80-20 distribution to simulate real-world data access [new]
 - _range_ : a range query experiment, comparing the performance of different tables undergoing range queries fo various sizes [7.5-range query size]
 - _range80\_20_ : the _range_ experiment using the 80-20 distribution to simulate real-world data access [new]
+- _join_ : compute the running time for the Non Partitioned Join using three types of tables and different hash functions [7.6]
 <!-- TODO add more -->

 ### 📟 `perf`